Welcome to Lars "Stockis" Liljeryd website,

 My nomination to the "European Inventor Award - 2017"

 I am very pleased and proud to have been selected as one of three finalists in the "Industry category" by the independent international jury, in strong competition with 453 other competent nominees.
-This nomination is a result of years of hard work and patents by myself and my colleagues with the above SBR invention.
+This nomination is a result of hard work and patents by myself and my colleagues with the above SBR invention.

-See this EPO-video of me and some of my former colleagues.
+See this EPO-video of me (Short version).

 Check out the info at the EPO website.